-There are times I wish I could see the future; not all the time, because that would take the fun out of living in the moment, but once or twice for the winning lottery numbers would be nice, and to help me prepare more effectively for a marathon.
+There are times I wish I could see the future; not all the time, because that would take the fun out of living, but once or twice for the winning lottery numbers would be nice, and to help me prepare more effectively for a marathon.

-However you do one – whether you run or walk – and people who commit fully to preparing for one, and then actually doing it, will know what I mean.
+However you do one – whether you run or walk – people who commit fully for one will know what I mean.
 The months of preparation and planning for the day means that your life can oftentimes be consumed by the entirety of this event; organising routes for practice, working out food plans, raising money, choosing the right trainers and fancy dress (if you’re so inclined) … oh, I could go on.

 In fact, I think I will.